Gunyo/ATA1-Workbook/README.md

   `print "number is something other than 5, 10, or 11"` `end`

 In this code an elsif statement is placed between if and else statements, to allow any other additional statements to occur.
-The control flow of this program starts with the user inputting any number which than converts into an intergergy to be executed with the correct output. the code will read from top to bottom within the if statement until the else.
+The control flow of this program starts with the user inputting any number which than converts into an integer to be executed with the correct output. the code will read from top to bottom within the if statement until the else.
 It starts to check if the inputted number is 5 than proceeds to check "elseif" the number is either a 10 or 11. anyone of these numbers are inputted it will show the corresponding message for each statement.
 With "else" any other number that is not within the statement will print the corresponding message to that statement and the program will end.
 <br>

 ### Q9.